sueszli/blog/phd stats.md

    - are your decisions driven by societal norms or tangible benefits that you care about?

-but finding your own definition of success is really tricky:
+but success metrics are hard to define:

 - **unclear metrics:** many struggle to define what they truly want from their careers amidst societal pressures and assumptions.